jasny/session-middleware/README.md

 }
 ```

+The session is started by the middleware.

 ### Methods

+The session object implements `SessionInterface` and has the following methods;

 * `start()` - Start the session.
 * `status()` - Get the session status.
 * `stop()` - Write session data and end session.